-The Department of Children, Youth Justice and Multicultural Affairs (the Department) has been responsible for providing youth justice services in Queensland as a result of the latest Machinery of Government change that occurred in November 2020.
-Prior to this, the Department of Youth Justice (DYJ) was the responsible agency.
+The Department of Youth Justice (DYJ) is responsible for providing youth justice services in Queensland.
+The DYJ assumed responsibility in May 2019 following a Machinery of Government change.
+Before this, the Department of Child Safety, Youth and Women (DCSYW) was responsible for administering youth justice services.

-The Department provides legislated, tertiary, offence-focused programs and services and supervision to young people subject to a community-based or detention order by the court.
-The Department also has a key role in ensuring assessed needs of children and young people are responded to through the provision of related government, non-government and community programs and supports.
+DYJ provides legislated, tertiary, offence-focused interventions and supervision to young people subject to a community-based or detention order by the court.
+DYJ also has a key role in ensuring assessed needs of children and young people are responded to through the provision of related government, non-government and community interventions and supports.